 We monitor regulators’ performance and ensure that regulation is carried out in the public interest.
 We also collect evidence on legal needs and the operation of the market.

 Our work on equality, diversity and inclusion will ensure that the legal services profession better reflects the society it serves and that everyone pursuing a legal career has the same chance of success.
-Our programme on the rule of law focuses on how regulation can support lawyers to better meet their professional ethical obligations.
+Our programme on professional ethics and the rule of law focuses on how regulation can support lawyers to better meet their professional ethical obligations.

 Alan Kershaw Chair

-Matthew Hill Chief Executive
+Craig Westwood Chief Executive

 Why the LSB is supporting Boardroom Apprentice